aaadipop/nginx-fail2ban-firewall/README.md

 # nginx-fail2ban-firewall
-A simple one liner firewall that blocks bad bots trying to login to wordpress.
+A simple one liner firewall that blocks bad bots trying to login to any resource behind nginx. \
+This example is for using with WordPress.
 Check 'More details' link for using in other scenarios.

 ## The line: